jptacek/JPtacek.com/src/documents/2013/12/calculating-the-cost-of-the-12-days-of-christmas/index.html.md

 layout: post
 title: Calculating the Cost of the 12 Days of Christmas
 date: 2013-12-12
-scripts: ["scripts/12DaysApp.js", "scripts/christmasController.js"]
 tags: ["AngularJS", "JavaScript", "Skyline Technologies", "Web"]
 ---
+<script src='/2013/12/calculating-the-cost-of-the-12-days-of-christmas/scripts/12DaysApp.js'></script>
+<script src='/2013/12/calculating-the-cost-of-the-12-days-of-christmas/scripts/christmasController.js'></script>

 Every year in December, families gather around the table to celebrate Christmas.
 If your house is anything like my house, the good times, food and conversation can quickly escalate into a battle over what is the true cost of the classic Christmas Song, the 12 Days of Christmas!
 This year, I took matters into my own hand and wrote a calculator, that will calculate the cost of the 12 days of Christmas using Google's Javascript Framework, AngularJS.
 No more bickering at the family table over the holidays!

 AngularJS is a Javascript framework from Google that focuses on building complex data applications.
 It has a very strong data first philosophy, which is a little different than jQuery which focuses more on DOM manipulation.
-You can find out more about AngularJS at the [official site](http://angularjs.org/), or read some recent blog posts I have written up at [http://www.jptacek.com/tag/angularjs/](http://www.jptacek.com/tag/angularjs/).
+You can find out more about AngularJS at the [official site](http://angularjs.org/), or read some recent blog posts I have written up at [http://www.jptacek.com/tags/angularjs/](http://www.jptacek.com/tags/angularjs/).

 AngularJS is a Model View Controller (MVC) framework.
 The model represents our data, or an object.
 In our case, the model will be the cost of the items in the twelve days of Christmas; e.g., a partridge, a pear tree, a turtle dove, etc. The view is our HTML page which is responsible for displaying data.
 The controller is responsible for marshalling the data to the view, and helping control its state.
 To enable our 12 Days calculator, we will take advantage of these AngularJS features.